 How to manage communication down and up.
 The cascade process?

 Be models communicating clearly and directly upwards and listening supportively to those reporting to you.
 Communication is often easier in small (4 to 6) groups.

-How to encourage an appropriate level of risk taking?
+How do we encourage an appropriate level of risk-taking?

-Take some yourselves visibly, show appreciation to reward what you want to happen.
-Avoid putting down risk taking.
+Take some yourselves visibly, and show appreciation to reward what you want to happen.
+Support risk-taking.
 Say that you want it.